ryan-lab-duke/gds-applications-site/book/_build/html/_sources/intro.md

-# Welcome to Geospatial Data Science 2023!
+# Welcome to Geospatial Data Science 2024!

-On this website you will find the course materials for GEOG 4/590 taught at the [Department of Geography](https://geography.uoregon.edu/) at the University of Oregon in Winter 2023.
+On this website you will find the course materials for GEOG 4/590 taught at the [Department of Geography](https://geography.uoregon.edu/) at the University of Oregon in Spring 2024.

 ## Overview